XT-1997/RVS-VoteNet/README.md

 An implementation of the paper: RVS-VoteNet: Revisiting VoteNet with Inner-group Relation and Weighted Relation-Aware Proposal

-In this work, we revisit and dive deeper into VoteNet, one of the most influential yet underfully-explored 3D object detection networks, and develop a more accurate 3D detection model in cluttered indoor scenes.
+In this work, we revisit and dive deeper into VoteNet, one of the most influential yet under fully-explored 3D object detection networks, and develop a more accurate 3D detection model in cluttered indoor scenes.
 Specifically, we rethink point cloud feature extraction, Hough voting and proposal generation in VoteNet, finding that each